erda-project/erda/docs/guides/deploy/How-to-install-Erda.md

-# How to install the Erda
+# How to install Erda

 ### Prerequisites